Member Organizations

 The Chamber of Auditors of the of Federation of Bosnia and Herzegovina

 The Chamber is a professional organization with mandatory membership of all auditors in public practice licensed by the Ministry of Finance.
-The Chamber operates under the Law on Accounting and Auditing of the FBiH of 2009 and is subject to oversight of the Public Oversight Board.
-The responsibilities of the Chamber of Auditors provided in Article 61 of FBiH A&A Law 2009 include to: (i) support and maintain the reputation of the auditing profession; (ii) develop minimal methodology for quality assurance reviews of audit firms and statutory auditors; (iii) supervise the quality of audit firms and statutory auditors, conduct proceedings as required and take necessary measures to eliminate and sanction identified irregularities, notifying the Ministry of Finance thereof every six months; (iv) adopt the Code of Professional Ethics for Auditors; and (v) develop a continuing professional development (CPD) plan for Authorized Auditors.
+The Chamber of Auditors of the Federation of BiH, established the FBiH A&A Law 2009 and as amended in 2021, is to regulate auditors and subject to the oversight of the Public Oversight Board.
+Its functions include to: develop methodology for quality assurance reviews of audit firms and statutory auditors; supervise the quality of audit firms and statutory auditors, conduct proceedings as required, and take necessary measures to eliminate and sanction identified irregularities; develop a continuing professional development (CPD) plan for Authorized Auditors; monitor the application of ISA; adopt the Code of Professional Ethics for Auditors; and provide professional assistance to its members, and perform other tasks in accordance with the 2021 FBiH A&A Law and the acts of the Chamber.

 The Union of Accountants, Auditors and Financial Workers of Federation of Bosnia and Herzegovina (UAAFWFBH)